What Do Car Insurance Rates Look Like for New Drivers?

 Regardless of which category you fall into, you’re going to pay a slight premium for car insurance.

 Typically, car insurance rates for new drivers are 40% to 50% more expensive than car insurance rates for experienced drivers.

 Obviously, if you commit any major offenses, or even get something as simple as a speeding ticket, you’re going to pay even more.

+As you can see, insurance rates are quite pricy for new drivers.
 Fortunately, there’s some good news: there are ways to get cheap car insurance even as a new driver.
 New drivers will almost always pay more – but you don’t have to pay exorbitantly more than experienced drivers.

 How to Get Cheap Car Insurance as a New Driver